-- Documentation of eMeasures in Health Quality Measure Format (HQMF) is required and should reflect the most current release standard.
-Output from the Measure Authoring Tool (MAT) ensures that the measure is in the proper HQMF format; however, the MAT is not required to produce HQMF. - Value sets. - All eMeasures submitted to NQF must have published value sets within the VSAC as part of the measure. - If an eMeasure does not have a published value set, then the measure developer must look to see if there is a published value set that aligns with the proposed value set within its measure. - If such a published value set does not exist, then the measure developer must demonstrate that the value set is in draft form and is awaiting publication to VSAC.
+- Measure specifications should use latest accepted versions of the following industry eCQM technical specifications: Health Quality Measure Format (HQMF), Quality Data Model (QDM), and Clinical Quality Language (CQL).
+Output from the CMS Measure Authoring Tool (MAT) ensures that the measure uses these technical specifications; however, the MAT is not required to produce HQMF. - Value sets. - All eCQMs submitted to NQF must have published value sets within the VSAC as part of the measure. - If an eCQM does not have a published value set, then the measure developer must look to see if there is a published value set that aligns with the proposed value set within its measure. - If such a published value set does not exist, then the measure developer must demonstrate that the value set is in draft form and is awaiting publication to VSAC.

-Each submitted eMeasure undergoes a technical review by NQF staff before going to the Standing Committee for evaluation.
-For this technical review, NQF staff assess the measure logic and its conformance to HQMF current standard; determine if the value sets align with the scope and purpose of the measure; and make sure that the measure has enough testing data from electronic health records to adequately determine variance in quality among providers.
+Each submitted eCQM undergoes a technical review by NQF staff before going to the Standing Committee for evaluation.
+For this technical review, NQF staff assess that the measure uses the industry accepted eCQM technical specifications; determine if value sets have been vetted through the VSAC; reviews the feasibility of each data element; and make sure the measure logic has been adequately unit tested using a simulated data set.